Sunrun (NASDAQ:RUN) Rating Lowered to Buy at BidaskClub

-Sunrun (NASDAQ:RUN) was downgraded by research analysts at BidaskClub from a “strong-buy” rating to a “buy” rating in a note issued to investors on Tuesday, BidAskClub reports.
+Sunrun (NASDAQ:RUN) was downgraded by analysts at BidaskClub from a “strong-buy” rating to a “buy” rating in a research report issued on Monday, BidAskClub reports.

-In other Sunrun news, major shareholder Tiger Global Management Llc sold 1,184,363 shares of the company’s stock in a transaction dated Thursday, October 1st.
-The stock was sold at an average price of $80.49, for a total value of $95,329,377.87.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Lynn Michelle Jurich sold 41,667 shares of the company’s stock in a transaction dated Tuesday, September 1st.
-The stock was sold at an average price of $56.28, for a total value of $2,345,018.76.
-Following the completion of the sale, the chief executive officer now owns 3,077,307 shares of the company’s stock, valued at approximately $173,190,837.96.
+In related news, major shareholder Global Long Opportunitie Tiger sold 1,550,000 shares of the stock in a transaction on Tuesday, October 13th.
+The shares were sold at an average price of $69.14, for a total transaction of $107,167,000.00.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CAO Michelle Philpot sold 10,000 shares of the stock in a transaction on Tuesday, September 1st.
+The stock was sold at an average price of $56.50, for a total transaction of $565,000.00.
+Following the sale, the chief accounting officer now directly owns 60,879 shares in the company, valued at $3,439,663.50.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 7,680,586 shares of company stock worth $555,433,682.
-Corporate insiders own 8.55% of the company’s stock.
+Insiders sold a total of 7,681,349 shares of company stock worth $555,477,448 over the last ninety days.
+Insiders own 8.55% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-IFP Advisors Inc purchased a new stake in shares of Sunrun during the third quarter worth about $25,000.
-Harvest Fund Management Co.
-Ltd bought a new stake in shares of Sunrun in the 3rd quarter valued at approximately $64,000.
-Freestone Capital Holdings LLC bought a new stake in shares of Sunrun in the 3rd quarter valued at approximately $77,000.
-Nachman Norwood & Parrott Inc bought a new stake in shares of Sunrun during the 3rd quarter worth approximately $78,000.
-Finally, Nisa Investment Advisors LLC lifted its stake in shares of Sunrun by 91.6% during the 2nd quarter.
-Nisa Investment Advisors LLC now owns 1,705 shares of the energy company’s stock worth $34,000 after acquiring an additional 815 shares during the last quarter.
-Institutional investors and hedge funds own 90.19% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Zurcher Kantonalbank Zurich Cantonalbank boosted its holdings in Sunrun by 49.2% during the third quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 24,443 shares of the energy company’s stock worth $1,884,000 after buying an additional 8,065 shares in the last quarter.
+Prospera Financial Services Inc purchased a new position in Sunrun during the third quarter valued at $385,000.
+Macquarie Group Ltd. purchased a new position in Sunrun during the second quarter valued at $475,000.
+Crossmark Global Holdings Inc. purchased a new position in Sunrun during the third quarter valued at $802,000.
+Finally, Nuveen Asset Management LLC lifted its holdings in Sunrun by 8.6% during the second quarter.
+Nuveen Asset Management LLC now owns 532,529 shares of the energy company’s stock valued at $10,502,000 after purchasing an additional 42,236 shares in the last quarter.
+90.19% of the stock is currently owned by hedge funds and other institutional investors.

 About Sunrun